 |How do I prevent it?||

-IMPORTANT: THE COVID-19 VIRUS IS MUCH MORE CONTAGIOUS AND EASIER TO SPREAD THAN THE MONKEYPOX VIRUS.
+IMPORTANT: THE COVID-19 VIRUS IS MUCH MORE CONTAGIOUS AND EASIER TO SPREAD THAN THE MPOX VIRUS.